x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mailboxes-exceeding-receiving-limits-report.md

 2. Click **Export** to download the data as a csv.

 3. Select a mailbox address to view in detail the mailbox owner's contact information.
-Contact the mailbox owner to understand why their receiving so much email, so they can reduce their mail volume and have a better experience.
+Contact the mailbox owner to understand why they're receiving so much email, so they can reduce their mail volume and have a better experience.